Timothy Omundson: Career

+1992-2014: Roles roles and Psych

+Omundson played a recurring role as Eli on the syndicated series Xena: Warrior Princess (1999-2000), and then appeared as Sean Potter on the CBS television series Judging Amy (2000-2005).

+He also played a major character in the 2006 series Psych where he portrayed Detective Carlton Lassiter.
+This also includes three television movies based on the series produced by the USA Network called Psych: The Movie in 2017, Psych 2: Lassie Come Home in 2020, and Psych 3: This Is Gus which was released in November 2021.

+2015-Present: Breakthrough

+In 2014 Omundson had a guest role on The CW's Supernatural especially written for him, the role of the biblical Cain.

+From 2015 to 2016, Omundson played King Richard on the ABC musical series Galavant.

-Omundson voices the character Aric Jorgan in the MMORPG Star Wars: The Old Republic.
+Omundson voiced the character Aric Jorgan in the 2011 MMORPG Star Wars: The Old Republic.
 Aric Jorgan is the first companion for the Republic Trooper class.
-In 2014 Omundson had a guest role on The CW's Supernatural especially written for him, the role of the biblical Cain.
-He also played a major character in the 2006 series Psych where he portrayed Detective Carlton Lassiter.
-This also includes three television movies based on the series produced by the USA Network called Psych: The Movie in 2017, Psych 2: Lassie Come Home in 2020, and Psych 3: This Is Gus which was released in November of 2021.

-He is also notable for his supporting roles as Sean Potter on the CBS television series Judging Amy, Eli on the syndicated series Xena: Warrior Princess, and King Richard on the musical series Galavant.
+In 2023, Omundson appeared in Percy Jackson and the Olympians as Hephaestus, the Greek God of Forges and blacksmiths.
+Like Omundson, the character Hephaestus is disabled and uses a cane to walk.

 Personal life

 Omundson lives in Los Angeles, California with his wife, Allison, and their two daughters born 2002 and 2004.

+Health

-In late April 2017 he suffered a major stroke.
+In late April 2017, Omundson suffered a major stroke.
 Among other issues, the stroke was reported to have impacted his walking ability, which he relearned.
 Despite his physical issues, Omundson was able to reprise his role as Carlton Lassiter with a small part in Psych: The Movie and more substantial roles in Psych 2: Lassie Come Home and Psych 3: This Is Gus while he continued his recovery.
 He also began a recurring role in This Is Us where he plays a recovered stroke survivor, Gregory.